calculus0129/pokemon-classification/README.md

   - Overcoming: Ask GPT for a parallel loading code, and waited...
 - Too low performance + overfitting
   - Challenges: It still had too low performance
-  - Overcoming: Train + data cleaning (wipe out the data with only 5 data or so: one site had a lot of data (at least about 15) for all labeled pokemons there; others had like about 5 or so.)
+  - Overcoming: Train + data cleaning (wipe out the data with only 5 data or so: one site had a lot of data (at least about 15) for all labeled pokemons there; others had like about 5 or so.) (in progress)

 ## Things to Boast